 The Student Council is an excellent opportunity for students to develop leadership skills while serving the student body at large.
-This body of student leaders is comprised of a President, Vice President, Secretary, and Treasurer.
-Additionally, each class officer serves on this council.
-The chief concern of the Student Council is for students to connect socially by providing many events both on and off campus.
-This organization is very effective in constructing dialogue and policy review.
+This body of student leaders is comprised of Class Officers and an Executive Council (president, vice president, secretary, treasurer, and communications).
+The chief responsibility of the Student Council is for students to connect socially by providing many events both on and off-campus.